matthewdm0816/BridgeQA/README.md

     --i2tfile <path/to/i2tfile> \
     --test_type <split-to-test> --batch_size 2 \
 ```
 and the prediction can be found at the same folder as the training output.
+We use the best checkpoint (the `model.pth`) verified on validation set to predict the results on test splits.

 ## Checkpoints and Pre-converted files
 We also provide the model checkpoint (pretrained detector and VQA) and other pre-computed files (question-view correspondece, declaration from quetion) here.